 Kids develop ear infections due to an immature immune system and differences in the anatomy of the ear.
 There is no sure-shot remedy to prevent an ear infection, but the below recommendations should help –

 1. Personal Hygiene

 Children touch many surfaces every day, which are covered with dust and germs.
-By making your child wash his hands with soap and water before meals, you can minimize the chances of pathogens entering his body and causing cold and coughs, which are usually the culprits of ear infections.
+By making your child wash his hands with soap and water before meals, you can minimise the chances of pathogens entering his body and causing colds and coughs, which are usually the culprits of ear infections.